 - Evidence of an unrestricted/unencumbered registered nurse (RN) license in the state of residence

-- Professional resume of curriculum vita; an equivalent of one full-time year of experience as a registered nurse is required.
+- Professional resume or curriculum vita; an equivalent of one full-time year of experience as a registered nurse by the time you start your first practicum course.

 - Career goal statement – 500 word essay describing your short-term and long-term career goals and how you plan to achieve them